asw456/openslat/README.md

-### Earthquake Engineering Value-At-Risk Software via SaaS
+### Earthquake Engineering Value-At-Risk SaaS

 This software calculates the financial and life-safety risk for commercial buildings in New Zealand, part of the design and risk assessment process for new buildings.
 This project is also a proof-of-concept in converting research to a usable tool as quickly and flexibly as possible.

 ### Features
-* SaaS model
+* SaaS implementation or self-contained cross-platform application
-* Server-based computation engine
+* Java calculation engine
-* Browser client
+* AngularJS/websocket browser client (best in Chrome)
-* parallel and scalable
-* json HTTP api
+* job submission and results access via.
+REST api

 This project brings leading earthquake engineering research to an educational and consulting setting through a simple and flexible user interface coupled to a server-based or local computation engine.
 A local mode is available.